kogakure/website-11ty-stefanimhoff.de/src/posts/2021/web-developer-work-environment-1.md

 ### Homebrew Cask

 A lot of people don’t know, but Homebrew is capable to install Mac OS Applications.
 By providing an optional `--cask` command it’s possible to install software you need.
-The command `brew install --cask brave-browser` would install the [Brave Browser](https://brave.com/).
+The command `brew install --cask brave-browser` will install the [Brave Browser](https://brave.com/).
 You can find a list of all the software I install this way in the [cask.sh](https://github.com/kogakure/dotfiles/blob/master/setup/cask.sh) file in my setup folder.

 ## Version Control with Git